 Full recovery from cataract surgery typically takes about four weeks.
-During the days and weeks following the operation, patients’ vision becomes gradually clearer and more focused as they progress through the recovery process.
+During the days and weeks following the operation, patients’ vision becomes gradually clearer and more focused as the eye heals.

 If you have cataracts in both eyes, your surgeon will operate on one eye first.
-Blurry vision will continue for several days after surgery as the first eye adjusts to the new artificial lens.
+There will be a second surgery to remove the other clouded lens.
+Blurry vision will continue for several days after surgery as the first eye adjusts to the new lens.
 This will be especially pronounced for the first surgically repaired eye, as it will naturally attempt to sync focus with the unrepaired eye.